skupperproject/skupper/README.md

 communication between systems including public cloud, private cloud, virtual machines (VMs), bare metal hosts, and mainframes.

-Version 1 of Skupper is working in many production environments and has significantly reduced the time, effort and expense of deploying applications to a hybrid multicloud.
+Version 1 of Skupper, [v1 branch](https://github.com/skupperproject/skupper/tree/v1) is working in many production environments and has significantly reduced the time, effort and expense of deploying applications to a hybrid multicloud.

-The [v2 branch](https://github.com/skupperproject/skupper/tree/v2) focuses on the development of the upcoming major release of the Skupper project based on feedback from users.
+The main branch focuses on the development of the upcoming major release of the Skupper project based on feedback from users.

 The plan is to produce a number of "previews" on the branch in order to get further user feedback and refine the implementation of this major release.
-The v2 branch is intended for evaluation purposes only and should not be used in production environments.
+The v2 version is intended for evaluation purposes only and should not be used in production environments.

 # Highlights